-I’ll show you how to transfer money from the UK to Australia.
-Then I’ll explain the options you have, how to pay no fees and the best way to get a great rate.
+I'll show you how to transfer money from the UK to Australia, as well as explain how long it takes, how to avoid high fees and the best way to get a great rate.

 My family and I relocated to Australia only a few years ago.